A Concise History of the Oud

-The oldest known of the Oud comes from ancient Mesopotamia (Iraq) during the Acadian period 2359-2159, recorded on cylindrical seals.
-They are now in the British Museum in London.
-Also comes from Egypt during the18th Family period 1500 B.C.
-(1390-1580)
+The oldest known Oud comes from ancient Mesopotamia (Iraq) during the Acadian period (circa 2350-2150 BC), depicted on cylindrical seals as shown in the picture here on the right.
+Examples can be seen at the British Museum in London.

-In the ninth century, the Arabs philosopher “Al-Kandi ” further developed the lute form a four- stringed instrument to a five-stringed instrument and the great singer and Oud player “Ziryab” executed this practically.
-Up until the fifteenth century, the Arabs differentiated between the Oud “qadim” the old Oud that was strung with four strings tuned in fourths, and the Oud “kamil”, the “complete” Oud that had five strings.
+In the ninth century, the Arab philosopher al-Kindi, further developed the lute from a four-stringed instrument to a five-stringed instrument and the great singer and Oud player Ziryab implemented this practically.
+Up until the fifteenth century, the Arabs differentiated between the “qadim” Oud (the old Oud that was strung with four strings tuned in fourths), and the “kaamil” Oud, the “complete” Oud that had five strings.

 A quick update for your site.

-It is represnted on a seal cylinder.
-We have it at the BM.
+It is represented on a seal cylinder.
+We have it at the British Museum

 Pro.
 Richard Dumbrill

 The oud is a fretless, plucked short-necked lute with a body shaped like half a pear.
-The Oud can indeed considered the very embodiment of Arabian musical culture.
-Music theory, in particular the Arabian tones system, was and still is illustrated with it: it is regarded as the cornerstone of Arabian art music in concerts, on the radio, and in the domestic sphere.
-It is not without reason that the Arabs call the Oud Sultan of the Musical Instrument.
+The Oud can indeed be considered the very embodiment of Arabian musical culture.
+Music theory, in particular the Arabian tonal system, was and still is illustrated using the oud.

 Both men and women perform on this instrument.
-Since the beginnings of Arabian musical history, the lute enjoyed immense popularity and was not absent from any festive and jovial social gathering.
-Still today, the tender and sweet sound of the Oud fascinates the Arabian listener, who occasionally compares the tone to the voice of a nightingale.
-The Oud is as widespread in North Africa and the Near East as, for example, the piano is in Europe.
-At any rate, its area of distribution is not limited to the Arabian world alone but reaches far off into Central Asia and the regions south of the Sahara.
+Since the beginning of Arabian musical history, the lute enjoyed immense popularity and was not absent from any festive and joyful social gathering.
+To this day, the tender and sweet sound of the Oud fascinates the Arabian listener, who occasionally compares the tone to the voice of a nightingale.
+The Oud is as widespread in North Africa and the Near East as is the piano in Europe.
+At any rate, its area of distribution is not limited to the Arabian world alone, but reaches far off into Central Asia and the regions South of the Sahara.

-Already during the Muddle Ages, the Oud was finding its way toward Europe,with the returning crusaders as well as through Spain in the West and Byzantium in the East.
-Troubadours, musicians and wandering singers tool up the instrument to accompany their singing.
-Not until the sixteenth century.
-However, did the popularity of the lute reach its peak?
-All the Europe names for the instrument-laut, alaude, laud, luth, liuto, and the lute- can be derived from Arabic word al- Oud, calling to mind the Golden Age that this essentially Arabian instrument experienced in the west
+During the Middle Ages, the Oud was already finding its way toward Europe, making the journey with returning crusaders, as well as through Spain in the West and Byzantium in the East.
+However, it wasn’t until the 16 Century that Troubadours, musicians and wandering singers took up the instrument to accompany their singing.
+But when did the popularity of the lute reach its peak?
+Since all the Europe names for the instrument: laut; alaude; laud; luth; liuto, and the lutr; were all derived from the Arabic word “al-Oud”, one could deduce that it was the Golden Age when the oud was truly c experienced in the West.

 Today the Oud is strung with five double strings, of which the three highest are made of gut or nylon and the tow lowest of silk wound with copper wire.